marcilio/aws-serverless-parallel-s3-copy/README.md

 }
 ```

+Then Hit, "Start Execution" again.

 This will copy ```mp4``` files from ```my-source-s3-bucket/source``` into ```my-target-s3-bucket/mp4``` and ```jpg``` and ```png``` files into ```my-target-s3-bucket/images/``` location.

 S3 paths can be empty (eg, ```"s3_path": ""```).

 ## Limitations

-* Solution accepts a single S3 bucket and path as source
+* Single source S3 bucket supported
-* Soluton only supports 'file type' filtering for now.
+* Only file type filtering supported for now.
 That is, the Lambdas will look for file types and copy them to designated locations.

 Cool, eh?
+Who doesn't like Serverless?

 Feel free to contribute!